-- You may participate in a college tryout, audition or evaluation event for a specific sport outside the school season of the sport concerned. - You may not miss school time to travel to or participate in the event unless your absence is approved in advance by the school administrator. - You may not miss a MSHSAA-sponsored postseason athletic event to participate in or travel to and from the event. - You may only attend one evaluation event by invitation per sport during the school year.
-You may attend any number of "open" evaluations outside of your school sport season. - NOTE: See your administrator before signing up and agreeing to attend any such events.
+- You may participate in an event conducted by a college or university during the school year under certain conditions.
+Consult your athletic director. - You may participate in a college tryout, audition or evaluation event conducted by a private organizer for a specific sport outside the school season of the sport concerned. - You may not miss school time to travel to or participate in the event unless your absence is approved in advance by the school administrator.

+NOTE: See your administrator before signing up and agreeing to attend any such events.